JosephLai241/URS/.github/CONTRIBUTING.md

 I was still unsatisfied with the quality of my code, so I decided to do an OOP refactor and restructured URS.
 While the primary motivation was to make my code more readable, maintainable, and scalable, I also added color to terminal output, logger decorators, sorting scrape files into their own directories, and integrated Travis CI and Codecov.
 This spawned the release of URS 3.1.0.

+URS 3.1.1+ will continue building upon the foundation set by URS 3.1.0 by adding features that have been requested by the open source community or features that I believe will enhance the capabilities of URS or improve the user experience.

 I plan on adding additional features as URS continues to grow, so stay tuned for updates!

 ### So What's Next?

 Although I believe the current features should satisfy most users who need to scrape Reddit, there is still room to grow and you are more than welcome to create a pull request!
 Just be sure to fill out the pull request template when you do so I have a better idea as to what you are trying to change or add.

 Please keep all changes consistent with the name of this project.
 This means that the code submitted in pull requests will not be hard-coded to scrape specific Subreddits, Redditors, or submissions within Reddit.
-Remember the name of this repository: this is a *universal* Reddit scraper.
-Its users should be able to pass Reddit objects that they would like to scrape, rather than specific items that are integrated in the program.
+This project will also [exclude capabilities that allow users to interact with Reddit][Outside of Project Scope] outside of merely scraping data from the website.
+Remember the name of this repository: this is a *universal* Reddit *scraper*.

 ## Code of Conduct